 - Infection: Infection is rare, but it can still pose a risk with any type of surgery.

-- Knee stiffness is common after surgery, but physical therapy can help reduce this.
+- knee stiffness It is common after surgery, but physical therapy can help reduce it.

 - Transmission of viruses: Receiving a graft from a dead body always comes with a risk of contracting diseases such as HIV and hepatitis C.